 Physics 10 and Physical Science 11 lectures may be taken with or

-without the correspnding lab.
-Whether you need to take the lab depends
+without the corresponding lab.
+Whether you need to take the lab

-on your program of study, and you are strongly encouraged to consult
+depends on your program of study, and you are strongly encouraged to

-with a councilor to see whether you need to take the lab.
-Generally
+consult with a councilor to see whether you need to take the lab.

-for an associates degree at CCSF you only need the lecture to satisfy
+Generally for an associates degree at CCSF you only need the lecture

-GE area C, but some specific programs such as Diagnositc Medical
+to satisfy GE area C, but some specific programs such as Diagnostic

-Imaging require the lab as well.
-The California State Unviersity
+Medical Imaging require the lab as well.
+The California State

-System and University of California system generally require at least
+University System and University of California system generally

-one science class with a lab.
-This may be satisfied by taking Phyiscs
+require at least one science class with a lab.
+This may be satisfied

 Can I get AP credit?